Keyboard shortcuts

 5. Is case-sensitive (RFC-0001 ≠ rfc-0001)

-All timestamps in resource metadata (created, updated, started, completed) MUST use ISO 8601 date format (YYYY-MM-DD) in UTC timezone.
+All date-valued resource metadata fields (such as created, updated, started, completed, and date) MUST use ISO 8601 calendar date format YYYY-MM-DD.

 Future Extensions: